Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir.rst

 We recommend to start with :ref:`examples-single-reservoir-basic`, which describes how to build a simple reservoir model step by step.
-Other examples showcase different schemes for controlling the flow of a reservoir.
+Other examples showcase applications of different schemes.

 Contents: